Patent Attorney in Ahmedabad, India

 • Drawings or diagrams, where applicable

-Patent examination begins only after submission of a formal request for examination within prescribed timelines.
+4. Examination and Office Actions: The patent attorney files the formal request for examination within prescribed timelines and manages all subsequent communication with the Patent Office through the examination phase.
 The Patent Office reviews whether the invention complies with statutory requirements relating to patentability and clarity of claims.
 If objections are raised, they are communicated through an examination report.
 Responses must address technical and legal issues identified by the examiner, and may involve claim amendments.
+The quality of the examination response frequently determines whether the patent is granted on the original claims, granted on narrowed claims, or refused.
+Our attorneys draft examination responses with the full patent portfolio context in mind, ensuring that any claim amendments made to address examiner objections do not inadvertently narrow protection in ways that affect related filings or licensing positions.

-When the Patent Office determines that all legal requirements are satisfied, the patent proceeds to grant.
+5. Grant and Post-Grant Compliance: Once the Patent Office determines that all legal requirements are satisfied and the patent proceeds to grant, the patent attorney manages all post-grant compliance obligations on behalf of the client.
 Patent rights remain valid for twenty years from the filing date, subject to statutory maintenance obligations.
 Post-grant requirements include payment of annual renewal fees and submission of periodic working statements relating to the commercial use of the invention within India.
+For companies holding patents across multiple technology areas or jurisdictions, post-grant compliance is managed as part of broader portfolio oversight to ensure no lapse in protection occurs due to missed maintenance deadlines.

 Procedural Role of a Patent Attorney